 What are the best seeds to sow outdoors?

 For a beginner garden, we recommend these seeds as they do well when planting directly to the ground:

 What tools do I need to plant seeds outdoors?

 To plant seeds in the ground, you can use the following tools:

-- Planting stick or bamboo sticks (optional but so useful)
+- Planting sticks or bamboo sticks (optional but so helpful)

 - Trowel (optional)

 To plant seeds in the soil, follow the step below:

 First, use a planting stick or any straight stick (ruler, yardstick), and place it on the ground where you want to create a row.